shwina/still-magic/_chapters_en/bib.md

 **Wils2018**{:#Wils2018}: Greg Wilson: *Teaching Tech Together*.
 Lulu.com, 2018, <http://teachtogether.tech>. *How to create and deliver lessons that work and build a teaching community around them.*

+**Yuan2014**{:#Yuan2014}: Ding Yuan, Yu Luo, Xin Zhuang, Guilherme Renna Rodrigues, Xu Zhao, Yongle Zhang, Pranay Jain, and Michael Stumm: "Simple Testing Can Prevent Most Critical Failures: An Analysis of Production Failures in Distributed Data-Intensive Systems". *Simple Testing Can Prevent Most Critical Failures: An Analysis of Production Failures in Distributed Data-Intensive Systems*, 2014. *Most failures in big data systems can be prevented by testing the error-handling code.*

 {% include links.md %}